Communications over Unlicensed sub-8 GHz Spectrum: Opportunities and Challenges: An Overview of Wireless Technologies Employing Unlicensed Spectrum

 \subsubsection{Introduction and historical perspective}

-Wi-Fi was developed based on the IEEE 802.11 standard and is extensively utilized in setting up \ac{WLAN}.
-Understanding its evolution is essential for grasping the history of methods used for unlicensed spectrum sharing, understanding current development, and extrapolating the overall vision for wireless networking using license-exempt spectrum.
-Fig. \ref{fig:wifievolution} provides a visual representation of the evolution of the Wi-Fi standard.
+Wi-Fi, based on the IEEE~802.11 standard, is widely used in setting up \ac{WLAN}.
+Studying its evolution is crucial to understanding how unlicensed spectrum sharing has developed, how current systems operate, and what the future of license-exempt wireless networking may look like.
+Fig.~\ref{fig:wifievolution} illustrates the evolution of the Wi-Fi standard.

-The evolution of Wi-Fi standards commenced with the initial versions, including 802.11b, 802.11a, and 802.11g, and progressed through to 802.11n and 802.11ac, which are widely recognized as Wi-Fi 4 and Wi-Fi 5, respectively.
-This development journey has continued with the introduction of IEEE 802.11ax \cite{WIFI6TUTORIAL}, leading up to the current iteration, IEEE 802.11be \cite{WIFIORG7GEN}.
-Unique variants exist, such as IEEE802.11af, tailored for the TVWS band, and IEEE802.11ah, suited for LPWAN applications.
-Additionally, standards like IEEE802.11ay and IEEE802.11bb have been developed for Wi-Fi operation in the millimeter-wave (WiGig), and IEEE~802.11bb for light-based (Li-Fi) spectrums, respectively.
+Wi-Fi standards began with 802.11b, 802.11a, and 802.11g, and later advanced to 802.11n and 802.11ac, also known as Wi-Fi~4 and Wi-Fi~5.
+The evolution continued with IEEE~802.11ax \cite{WIFI6TUTORIAL}, leading to the current IEEE~802.11be standard \cite{WIFIORG7GEN}.
+Several specialized variants also exist, including IEEE~802.11af for TVWS, IEEE~802.11ah for LPWAN, IEEE~802.11ay for millimeter-wave (WiGig), and IEEE~802.11bb for light-based (Li-Fi) communication.

-In this section, our primary emphasis will be on the standard suited for establishing WLAN.
-To provide a brief historical context, we will touch upon Wi-Fi 4 and 5.
-Subsequently, our focus will shift to Wi-Fi 6 and 7.
-It's worth noting that the other standards mentioned earlier have either been addressed in previous sections or lie beyond the scope of the paper.
-Summary on Wi-Fi standard characteristics are provided in Table \ref{tab:wifi_comparison} summarizes the key characteristics of Wi-Fi standards.
+In this section, the focus will be on standards designed for WLAN.
+For context, we briefly review Wi-Fi~4 and Wi-Fi~5, and then discuss Wi-Fi~6 and Wi-Fi~7 in more detail.
+The other standards mentioned are either covered in earlier sections or are beyond the scope of this paper.
+Table~\ref{tab:wifi_comparison} summarizes the key characteristics of Wi-Fi standards.